Constraining gravity with a new precision $E_G$ estimator using Planck + SDSS BOSS: Measuring the observables from data

 In the context of cross-correlation with galaxy samples, \citet{Farren2023} showed that this overall normalization can be corrected based on end-to-end simulations of the pipeline.
 Using the approach in \citep{Farren2023} and \citet{Krolewski2023}, we calculate the Monte Carlo correction based on the set of 480 simulations as the ratio between the cross-correlation of appropriately masked CMB lensing input realizations with the cross-correlation of the CMB lensing input realization to the map reconstruction.
 The functional form is given by

-where $\kappa_{\rm g-mask}$ are the input $\kappa$ maps $a_{\ell m}$ with the mask of the galaxy sample to be correlated with applied, $\kappa_{\rm apodized}$ are the reconstructed maps $\hat a_{\ell m}^{\kappa}$ with the same apodization and low pass filter we apply to the data and $\kappa_{\rm CMB-mask, apodized}$ are the input $\kappa$ maps $a_{\ell m}$ with the CMB lensing mask applied including the same apodization that is applied to the data.
+where $\kappa_{g\rm -mask}$ are the input $\kappa$ maps $a_{\ell m}$ with the mask of the galaxy sample to be correlated with applied, $\kappa_{\rm apodized}$ are the reconstructed maps $\hat a_{\ell m}^{\kappa}$ with the same apodization and low pass filter we apply to the data and $\kappa_{\rm CMB-mask, apodized}$ are the input $\kappa$ maps $a_{\ell m}$ with the CMB lensing mask applied including the same apodization that is applied to the data.
+We here use a hat to indicate maps estimated with our pipeline and no hat for the input maps.
 Note that the \textsl{Planck} PR4 CMB lensing mask is binary.
 We take the average angular power spectrum $\bar C_\ell$ over all 480 simulations.
-The correlation is calculated without accounting for the mask coupling in (\ref{angular_power_anafast}) since we do not want to account for the coupling matrix in our norm correction to avoid correcting it twice.
+The correlation is calculated without accounting for the mask coupling in (see \cref{angular_power_anafast}) since we do not want to account for the coupling matrix in our norm correction to avoid correcting it twice.
 We use the implementation \texttt{healpy.sphtfunc.anafast} \citep{Gorski2005,Zonca2019}.

 For the \textsl{Planck} PR4 $\kappa$ map, anisotropic filtering was used which can make the norm correction dependent on the specific area of overlap of the galaxy sample that we correlate with.
 While for the full map, the norm correction is approximately 2\%, we find that for the overlap with CMASS and LOWZ, the mc-correction for each is approximately 4\% up in the cosmological range.
 We apply the mc-correction throughout our analysis.
 We re-calculate the mc-correction for each galaxy sample and the North and Southern patches separately when considering them separately in our analysis.
 The norm correction affects the amplitude of the angular cross-correlation measurements and thereby directly shifts our $E_G$ measurement.
 We will discuss the level of impact the norm correction has on our measured result in \cref{sec:consistency_tests}.